 Replacement Cost

 Replacement cost is the price of the item (or car) if you were to buy it today.
-It’s the current retail price for the same make and model, without depreciation.
-According to Progressive insurance, a good example is this scenario with a damaged couch:
+Itโs the current retail price for the same make and model, without depreciation.
+According to Progressive, a good example is this scenario with a damaged couch:

 Each type of coverage comes with its advantages and disadvantages.

-Once the adjuster makes an initial determination on costs of repairs or total loss, you have the right to disagree, negotiate, seek out another estimate, as well as find alternate repair shops.
+Once the adjuster makes an initial determination on the costs of repairs or total loss, you have the right to disagree, negotiate, seek out another estimate, as well as find alternate repair shops.
 If you need help navigating insurance companies or the negotiation process, then hiring an attorney could be advisable.
-An attorney can also be helpful if you’re in the sticky situation of trying to prove who was at-fault.
+An attorney can also be helpful if youโre in a sticky situation of trying to prove who was at fault.

 Contact HS Law